 Las Vegas can become your greatest endeavor or worst nightmare.
 The difference relies on where you go, who you know, and the attitude you have while you’re there.
 Ask us how we know?
-Because combined, our staff has taken weekend trips, week long vacations, visited gentleman’s clubs (ok, ya, they’re strip clubs), night clubs, found a great steak, and lost bad crab legs in a latrine at Circus Circus.
+Because combined, our staff has taken weekend trips, week-long vacations, visited gentleman’s clubs (ok, ya, they’re strip clubs), nightclubs, found a great steak, and lost bad crab legs in a latrine at Circus Circus.
 We have won money, lost cars, ruined long-term relationships, married a stripper, divorced her 16 hours later, and rented a Dodge Viper in celebration of our newfound bachelorhood.

-From it’s seedy underbelly on up to it’s penthouse suites, this is a town that can chew you up and spit you out.
+From its seedy underbelly on up to its penthouse suites, this is a town that can chew you up and spit you out.
 However, if there was one wingman you could take with you on your upcoming Vegas Vacation, we would recommend us.
-This is because we have collected the very best insiders tips, and then turned them inside out, so you not only know the scoop on the best of Vegas, but also know the worst, and by that, we mean the kind of stuff that you only hope “stays there” once you’re ready to go back home.
+This is because we have collected the very best insiders tips, and then turned them inside out, so you not only know the scoop on the best of Vegas but also know the worst, and by that, we mean the kind of stuff that you only hope “stays there” once you’re ready to go back home.

-In this guide you will discover where to go, what to do, what not to do, and lots of tips and advice for how to enjoy all your favorite sins.
+In this guide, you will discover where to go, what to do, what not to do, and lots of tips and advice on how to enjoy all your favorite sins.
 So, whether you are heading to the sin city with the guys, by yourself, or with your gal, this is the best that Vegas has to offer.
 And if by chance we miss something, please leave it in a comment below.
 We will be keeping this up to date to cover all the newest and hottest Vegas events.

 How to Get Here?

-A roadtrip to Vegas may help you find yourself somewhere along the way.
+A road trip to Vegas may help you find yourself somewhere along the way.
 It worked for Hunter S. Thompson, anyway.
 However, if you’re coming by plane, we’d highly recommend arriving on a Thursday and then leaving on a Monday to avoid the long lines at the security counter, casino lines, and to have enough time to leave with a reputation in this town, or at least to feel like you have.

 If you have the vacation time, we’d just assume get here on a Monday and leave on Thursday.
 Trust us, every night is like a weekend in Vegas, and a lack of tourists and snotty nosed kids is about the only thing you’ll be missing.